sonic-net/SONiC/doc/mgmt/Certificate_Management.md

     - peer-name-check
     - key-usage-check

-To align with the gNOI [cert.proto](https://github.com/openconfig/gnoi/blob/master/cert/cert.proto), the following RPCs will be defined:
+To align with the gNOI [cert.proto](https://github.com/openconfig/gnoi/blob/master/cert/cert.proto), the following RPCs will be defined, but initially only available in gNOI due to limitations with REST RPCs:

 **Table 1: gNOI RPCs**